-You might need to stop taking some of your medications before your procedure.
-Talk with your doctor about which medications are safe for you to stop taking.
-We have included some common examples below.
+You may need to stop taking some of your medications before your procedure.
+Follow your healthcare provider’s instructions.

 Tell us if you’re sick

-- Don’t apply cream (thick moisturizers) or petroleum jelly (Vaseline®).
+- Do not put cream (thick moisturizers) or petroleum jelly (Vaseline®) on your skin.

-After your procedure, you will be monitored until you’re ready to move to your hospital room or be discharged from (leave) the hospital.
+After your procedure, you’ll be monitored until you’re ready to move to your hospital room or be discharged from the hospital.